jinghuazhao/EWAS-fusion/README.md

 RDat.pos | Definition of regions
 RDat.profile* | Probe profiles

 `*` It contains information about the probes but not directly involved in the association analysis.
-For annotation of the results, it is assumed that `HumanMethylation450_15017482_v1-2.csv` is available from the EWAS-fusion directory.
+For annotation of the results, it is assumed that `HumanMethylation450_15017482_v1-2.csv` is available from the directory containing `ewas-annotate.R`.

 ## Input